 Distant Connections 2013

 The aim of this project was to connect pre-service teachers studying a subject by distance with sites of learning in the community.
-CSU worked with Bathurst Regional Council to use Chifley Home as an example of such a site.
+Charles Sturt University worked with Bathurst Regional Council to use Chifley Home as an example of such a site.

 Students engaged with this site and developed artworks in response to the site and its themes, while co-teaching in a virtual classroom environment.
 This work culminated in a student exhibition titled Distant Connections.
 The exhibition was displayed at the Chifley Home and online.